 Mary Midgley was interested in the way that our thinking can go wrong.
 She thought that philosophy (the kind of thinking that philosophers do) was a bit like plumbing.
 Download a worksheet and find out why!

 Mary Midgley cared deeply about the natural world and was a pioneering environmental philosopher.
 She embraced Gaia theory, the idea of the earth as a living organism like a plant or animal.

-We will publish the Notes From a Biscuit Tin Young Poets Collection in 2021.
+We plan publish the Notes From a Biscuit Tin Young Poets Collection in 2022.
 Make sure your parent, guardian or teacher leaves their contact details so we can let you know if your poem is selected for inclusion.